Chas McCormick Preview, Player Props: Astros vs. Red Sox

 Chas McCormick At The Plate

-- McCormick has an RBI in 26 of 83 games this year, with multiple RBI in 17 of them.
-He has also driven home three or more of his team's runs in six contests.
+- McCormick has picked up an RBI in 32.1% of his games this year, with two or more RBI in 20.2% of his games.
+He has also driven in three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.